vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 A short movie explaining the different Creative Commons elements is shown below.
 Remember that sharing without a licence can still lead to conflicts.

 https://www.youtube.com/embed/HyWdeNQ7fo0

+Here's a video from Kingsborough Community College that shows how you can add a CC licence to your work.

 https://www.youtube.com/embed/5QxkuuiZwRU